mishra077/stanford_cs336/Assignment-1/readme.md

 ### Analysis:
 - GPT-2 tokenizer is significantly faster than both custom-trained tokenizers across both datasets.
-- When used on TinyStories, GPT-2 achieves a throughput of ~12.6M bytes/sec, vs ~180K bytes/sec from the custom TinyStories tokenizer — making it ~70× faster.
+- When used on TinyStories, GPT-2 achieves a throughput of **~12.6M bytes/sec**, vs **~180K bytes/sec** from the custom TinyStories tokenizer — making it `~70× faster`.
-- On OpenWebText, GPT-2 is still over 137× faster than the custom OpenWebText tokenizer.
+- On OpenWebText, GPT-2 is still over `137× faster` than the custom OpenWebText tokenizer.
 - This performance gap is primarily due to:
 	- Highly optimized C++ backend in GPT-2’s tokenizer (via tiktoken).
 	- Efficient merge logic and precompiled data structures.